Manishkumaryadav13/OpenCV/README.md

 # OpenCV
-This project is about taking pictures using raspberry pi as a camera
+This project is about taking pictures using raspberry pi as a camera and storing into a file location.